thegeeklife/YelpCamp/readme.md

 * MongoDB

-# Before starting app.js, ,make sure the following are installed and/or running:
+# Make sure the following are installed and/or running:
 * MongoDB shell:

   * Run mongod